 Joint Chapter 7 Before Filing For Divorce

-Filing jointly for bankruptcy before a divorce will potentially wipe out some or all marital debts that would have otherwise be split between spouses.
+Filing jointly for bankruptcy before a divorce will potentially wipe out some or all marital debts that would have otherwise been split between spouses.
 It also cuts on the cost of filing as you only file one case.
 Getting rid of your debts before filing for divorce through joint Chapter 7 bankruptcy will also make the division of assets in the divorce easier since you won’t have to account for most of the debts.
 Filing jointly also means that you can protect more property by “doubling” some exemptions.
 However, married couples in Florida can’t double the homestead exemption.

 Filing for bankruptcy before a divorce will depend on whether a spouse qualifies for Chapter 7 bankruptcy.
 Specifically, an individual must pass the Florida Means test to file for Chapter 7 bankruptcy singly.
 In cases where one spouse earns most of the income, filing for bankruptcy after completing a divorce can help both spouses to qualify for individual Chapter 7 bankruptcies.

-Filing for Chapter 7 bankruptcy while a divorce case is pending will stop the ongoing divorce proceedings pertaining to property division.
+Filing for Chapter 7 bankruptcy while a divorce case is pending will stop the ongoing divorce proceedings about property division.
 An automatic stay on property division comes into effect in bankruptcy, and almost all your property becomes part of your bankruptcy estate.
 What’s more, the automatic stay stops all actions to obtain the property of the bankruptcy estate, including proceedings to divide the estate property during divorce.

 Exceptions To The Automatic Stay In Divorce